 - Can portable stadium seats be brought to the ceremony in the Stadium?

-- Does everyone need a Wheelchair Ticket or a Special Needs Ticket to sit in those areas?
+- Does everyone need a Special Needs Ticket to sit in those areas?

 - Where can a wheelchair be stored during the Ceremony if it is not needed?